henrykobutra/dope-shadcn-ui/README.md

 ## The Heavy Lifters

-- [Next.js](https://nextjs.org) - React framework that doesn't suck.
+- [Next.js](https://nextjs.org) - The React framework that doesn't suck.
 - [Vercel](https://vercel.com) - Deploy stuff without wanting to throw your laptop out the window.
 - [Cloudflare](https://cloudflare.com) - Because getting DDoS'd isn't on your to-do list.
 - [Supabase](https://supabase.com) - Like Firebase, but you actually own your data.
+- [OpenPhone](https://www.openphone.com) - The phone system that makes business communication a breeze.
+- [Northwest Registered Agent](https://www.northwestregisteredagent.com) - Your go-to for business formation and registered agent services.
+- [Postmark](https://postmark.com) - Email delivery that just works.
+Fast, reliable, and no drama.

 ## Content Stuff